anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

 ## 19) In the field, 'Preset Monkey ID', type the trigger name, created at step 4, 'Routine Trigger One', then click 'Save'

-This window, 'Configure Trigger a Routine' should indicate that Trigger can be found on the Voice Monkey website under Routine Triggers.
+This window, **'Configure Trigger a Routine'** should indicate that Trigger can be found on the Voice Monkey website under Routine Triggers.
 It will be reworded in a future release.

 ## 20) Name the Action Group, 'Triggering - Routine Trigger One', then click Ok

 Give it any name you want

-## 21) Highlight the Action Group you just created, and click Execute All
+## 21) Highlight the Action Group you just created, and click 'Execute All'

 The fun fact will play on the Echo selected at step 16.